hennerthepenner/marked-texrenderer/README.md

 ```

 Unfortunately the renderer can't guess the programming language used in a code
 block.
-You can either use specify a `defaultLanguage` in the options (see next
+You can either specify a `defaultLanguage` in the options (see next
 section) or use github flavored markdown like so:

 ```